adrai/devicestack/README.md

 - If extending from `require('devicestack').DeviceGuider` this mechanism is already defined!

 ### autoconnect
-Call without arguments it emits 'connectionModeChanged'.
+Call with optional connectDirectly flag it emits 'connectionModeChanged'.
 When plugging a device it will now automatically connect it and emit 'connect'.
-Already plugged devices will connect immediately.
+Dependent on the connectDirectly flag already plugged devices will connect immediately.

 - If extending from `require('devicestack').DeviceGuider` this mechanism is already defined!

 ### autoconnectOne
-Call with optional callback it emits 'connectionModeChanged'.
+Call with optional connectDirectly flag and callback it emits 'connectionModeChanged'.
 When plugging one device it will now automatically connect one and emit 'connect'.
-If there is already a plugged device, it will connect immediately and call the callback.
+Dependent on the connectDirectly flag if there is already a plugged device, it will connect immediately and call the callback.

 - If extending from `require('devicestack').DeviceGuider` this mechanism is already defined!

 ### manualconnect
-Call with optional holdConnections flag and optional callback it emits 'connectionModeChanged'.
+Call with optional disconnectDirectly flag and optional callback it emits 'connectionModeChanged'.
 When plugging a device it will not connect it.
-Dependent on the holdConnections flag already connected devices will disconnect immediately and call the callback.
+Dependent on the disconnectDirectly flag already connected devices will disconnect immediately and call the callback.

+- If extending from `require('devicestack').DeviceGuider` this mechanism is already defined!

+### setConnectionMode
+Call with optional options and optional callback it emits 'connectionModeChanged'.

 - If extending from `require('devicestack').DeviceGuider` this mechanism is already defined!